-15th August is A-level results day for 2019, and it’ll be here sooner than you know it.
-For those of you lucky enough to have secured an unconditional offer to a University on a course that you’re happy with, this day might creep up on you without you even noticing.
+If you have completed your A-levels this summer, A-level results day will be here sooner than you think.
+For those lucky enough to have secured an unconditional offer to a university on a course that you’re happy with, this day might creep up on you without you even noticing.

-However, if you’re feeling uncertain about your Uni choices or you think you may not have met the required grades, you might be counting down the days in total dread.
+However, if you feel uncertain about your university choices or think you may not have met the required grades, you might be counting down the days in total dread.

 Take a deep breath; everything will be OK.

-Fortunately, not getting your place doesn’t mean you can’t go to Uni this year.
-The Clearing process can match you to a University place that is yet to be filled and there are plenty of Clearing places every year at many Universities across the country.
+Fortunately, not getting your place doesn’t mean you can’t go to university this year.
+The Clearing process can match you to a university place yet to be filled, and there are plenty of Clearing places every year at many universities across the country.

 If you’re confused or uncertain how the process will work on the big day, here’s our very own survival guide to Clearing:

 What Happens if You Don’t Get Your Conditional Offer?